sntran/deno-playground/README.md

 Collection of small experiments running on Deno Deploy.

-Notes: These scripts run on the Deno Deploy playground, but haven't typechecked to make sure they run with local Deno.
+Notes: These scripts run on the Deno Deploy playground, but haven't been typechecked to make sure they run with local Deno.

 ## Table of Contents